 Industrial Strategy

-On the other hand, EU legislation has been focussing on targets, underpinned by exclusions or bans of some technologies and penalties, which gave signals as to the requirements, size and shape of future markets.
+In contrast, EU legislation has been focussing on targets, underpinned by exclusions or bans of some technologies and penalties, which gave signals as to the requirements, size and shape of future markets.
 Such a framework does not favour investment decisions and impedes clear financial evaluations of how low-carbon products would increase above the value of today’s incumbent products.

 Publications: